A guide to live-streaming and webinars

 If you would like to hear more from the people who experienced the trial that inspired this book, please get in touch at: email@example.com

-Jack currently works as a Communications Officer and is also self-employed with his personal brand 'Holtography'.
-In learning essential storytelling skills during his masters degree in Wildlife Documentary Production, he has applied these skills in effective digital communication within his current role, external consultation and on many creative projects.
+Jack currently works as Marine Licensing Casework Officer and is also self-employed under his brand 'Holtography'.
+In learning essential storytelling skills during his masters degree in Wildlife Documentary Production, he has applied these skills in effective digital communication in his current role, external consultation and on many creative projects. ...

 Currently the book is only available printed in English and German.
 If you would like to discuss production of a translation please do get in touch at: firstname.lastname@example.org.